 Sooner or later these users will be invited to switch back to proprietary software for some practical advantage.
 Countless companies seek to offer such temptation, some even offering copies gratis.
 Why would users decline?
 Only if they have learned to value the freedom free software gives them, to value freedom in and of itself rather than the technical and practical convenience of specific free software.
 To spread this idea, we have to talk about freedom.
 A certain amount of the “keep quiet” approach to business can be useful for the community, but it is dangerous if it becomes so common that the love of freedom comes to seem like an eccentricity.

-Personally, I use the term “Free Software” and not “Open Source” due to my opposition towards proprietary software and agreement with the ethical values associated with the term “Free Software”.
+Personally, I use the term “Free Software” and not “Open Source” due to my opposition against proprietary software.
+Furthermore, I agree with the ethical values associated with the term “Free Software”.
 Using this term helps me spread awareness about the difference and propagate the ethical values.